 - Avoid inversions (no handstands or shoulder stands) since they decrease the blood flow to the uterus.
 Downward dog and like poses are okay for limited durations but do not stay in these poses for long periods of time.

 - Avoid compressing the belly, especially as you enter the late second trimester.
 Try working through cat/cows or doing back bends on your side.

 Enjoy exercise as a time to get away from the stressors of your day and to just be in your body.
-Use it as a time to really connect with your body and the growing body within you.
+Use it as a time to really connect with your body and the growing life within you.